clearlinux/clear-linux-documentation/source/gs-clear-containers-gettting-started.rst

 Clear Containers getting started guide
 ######################################

-Clear Containers for Docker* Engine is now available on multiple operating systems.
-This enables executing existing Docker applications in the secure and fast Clear Containers environment.
+Intel® Clear Containers for Docker* Engine is now available on multiple operating systems.
+This enables executing existing Docker applications in the secure and fast Intel Clear Containers environment.

 Binary packages
 ===============